CSAllenISD/2023-ISP-ModelScheduler/README.md

 # 2023-ISP-ModelScheduler
-# This is the development branch, directly all experimental changes to this branch.
+# This is the development branch, direct all experimental changes to this branch.
 Do not use 'main'.

 ## Project Members:
 * Logan-Rohlfs - Software Engineer